Wacom-Developer/personal-knowledge-library/README.md

 For importing entities into the knowledge graph, the tools/import_entities.py script can be used.

-The ThingObject support a NDJSON based import format, where the individual JSON files can contain the following structure.
+The ThingObject supports a NDJSON-based import format, where the individual JSON files can contain the following structure.

 | Field name             | Subfield name | Data Structure | Description                                                                                    |
 |------------------------|---------------|----------------|------------------------------------------------------------------------------------------------|